chriskrycho/v5.chriskrycho.com/site/essays/jj init.md

 Finally, there is a thing Jujutsu is not *yet*: a standalone <abbr>VCS</abbr> ready to use *without* Git.
 It supports its own, “native” back end for the sake of keeping that door open for future capabilities, and the test suite exercises both the Git and the “native” back end, but the “native” one is not remotely ready for regular use.
 That said, this one I do expect to see change over time!

-## Usage notes
+## Using Jujutsu

 That is all interesting enough philosophically, but for a tool that, if successful, will end up being one of a software developer’s most-used tools, there is an even more important question: *What is it actually like to use?*

-{% note %}

-For all of these kinds of initial notes, I will update them/rewrite them as I figure them out; but I will *not* do is pretend like they were not issues.
-At some point I expect the notes throughout to read something like:

-> - It was not initially clear to me how to see the equivalent of…

-{% endnote %}

 ### Setup

-Setup is, overall, quite easy: `brew install jj` did everything I needed.
+Setup is painless.
+Running `brew install jj` did everything I needed.
 As with most modern Rust-powered <abbr title="command line interface">CLI</abbr> tools, Jujutsu comes with great completions right out of the box.
 I did make one post-install tweak, since I am going to be using this on existing Git projects: I updated my `~/.gitignore_global` to ignore `.jj` directories anywhere on disk.[^mac-pro-tip]

 Using Jujutsu in an existing Git project is also quite easy.[^hiccup] You just run `jj init --git-repo <path to repo>`.
 That’s the entire flow.
-After that you can use `git` and `jj` commands alike on the repository, and everything Just Works™.
-I have since run `jj init` in every Git repository I am actively working on, and have had no issues.
-It is also possible to initialize a Jujutsu copy of a Git project *without* having an existing Git repo, using `jj git clone`, which I have also done, and which mostly works well.
+After that you can use `git` and `jj` commands alike on the repository, and everything Just Works™, right down to correctly handling `.gitignore` files.[^gitignore] I have since run `jj init` in every Git repository I am actively working on, and have had no issues.[^gitignore] It is also possible to initialize a Jujutsu copy of a Git project *without* having an existing Git repo, using `jj git clone`, which I have also done, and which mostly works well.
 (For where it does *not* work all that well, see the detailed section on Git interop below!)

 [^hiccup]: I did have [one odd hiccup][init-issue] along the way due to a bug (already fixed, though not in a released version) in how Jujutsu handles a failure when initializing in a directory.
-While confusing, the problem should be fixed in the next release… and this is what I expected of still-relatively-early software.
+While confusing, the problem was fixed in the next release… and this is what I expected of still-relatively-early software.

 [init-issue]: https://github.com/martinvonz/jj/issues/1794

-Notionally, Jujutsu understands local `.gitignore` files and uses them.
-As of my initial explorations (specifically, as of 2023-07-02), it is tracking files I do not want it to in a `node_modules` directory in one project where I am trying it out: there is [a bug][gitignore-issue], plain and simple.
+[^gitignore]: Back during my initial explorations, this was not entirely true, and Jujutsu was tracking files I do not want it to deep in a `node_modules` directory in one project where I was trying it out.
+There is [a bug][gitignore-issue], plain and simple.
 I was able to work around it in the end, but it stymied my initial attempts to commit anything there, because I really do not want *anything* from `node_modules` in history.

 [gitignore-issue]: https://github.com/martinvonz/jj/issues/1785

-### Learnings from `jj log`
+[^mac-pro-tip]: Pro tip for Mac users: add `.DS_Store` to your `~/.gitignore_global` and live a much less annoyed life.

+### Revisions and revsets

-One of the big things to wrap your head around when first coming to Jujutsu is its approach to its “revsets”, which are the fundamental elements of changes.
-It takes a somewhat different approach from the other <abbr title="distributed version control system">DVCS</abbr> tools I have used.
-Specifically: [revsets][revsets] are actually expressions in a functional language “for selecting a set of revisions”.
-The term and idea are borrowed directly from Mercurial (as is common in many things about Jujutsu, and about which I am quite happy).
+One of the big things to wrap your head around when first coming to Jujutsu is its approach to its *revisions* and *revsets*, i.e. “sets of revision”.
+Revisions are the fundamental elements of changes in Jujutsu, not “commits” as in Git.
+[Revsets][revsets] are then expressions in a functional language for selecting a set of revisions.
+The term and idea of revsets are borrowed directly from Mercurial.
+(Indeed, many things about Jujutsu build on Mercurial’s choices—a decision which makes me quite happy.)

 [revsets]: https://github.com/martinvonz/jj/blob/f3d6616057fb3db3f9227de3da930e319d29fcc7/docs/revsets.md